Reduced-Order Hydrodynamic Modelling of a Sphere Near a Wall Using Sparse Regression and Neural Networks: Methodology

 When the sphere is subjected to regular incident waves, the motion can be captured in a linear ODE similar to that of a forced damped--spring--mass system.
 For a deep-water, first-order, linear Stokes wave theory, the free-surface elevation is given by:

 and the corresponding wave-excitation force in heave is:

-where $A_i$ is the incident wave amplitude, and $\omega$ is the frequency of the incident waves. $X$ is the frequency dependent excitation force coefficient of a sphere, calculated using the commercial potential flow solver WAMIT in the work by \cite{Kramer2021}.
+where $A_i$ is the incident wave amplitude, and $\omega$ is the frequency of the incident waves. $X(\omega)$ is the frequency dependent excitation force coefficient per unit wave amplitude of a sphere, calculated using the commercial potential flow solver WAMIT in the work by \cite{Kramer2021}.

 The equation of motion becomes

 In a steady state, the linear solution has the form

 where $x_0$ is the response amplitude and $\varphi$ is the phase lag.
 The associated response amplitude operator (RAO) in heave is